MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/CoC.md

 # Role Requirements
 The MMD server has many roles which are meant for members of the general community.
 These roles are usually given out by moderators when certain conditions are met.
 To request one of the roles below you must familiarize yourself with the requirements and, unless otherwise noted, contact a moderator (@Moderators) in the #role-requests channel.

 - **Modder** - This role is for anyone who has made a mod or plugin for Minecraft.
 It is expected that anyone requesting this role has some level of experience with programming, and has a mod or plugin already published.
 To get this role you must provide a link to a mod/plugin you have authored.
 There are no size/download count requirements, however you will be required to provide some verification in form of screenshot or any other form the moderator sees fitting.
-(Editing the description of the mod on CurseForge with a message for the staff is prefered but other options are avalable)
+(Editing the description of the mod on CurseForge with a message for the staff is preferred but other options are available)
 - **Streamer/YouTuber** - This role is for anyone who has a YouTube or livestream channel.
 There are no size requirements, however some level of continuous activity is expected.
 To get this role you must provide a link to your channel.
 If you have a big channel, you may be required to provide some verification.
 - **Artist** - This role is for anyone who makes artwork.
 To get this role you must contact a moderator and provide a link to your portfolio.
 While there is no quality control for this role, you must have some history in making artwork.
 Verification may be required.
 - **Partner** - This role is for representatives of communities outside of MMD.
 To get this role you must contact an admin (@Admin) and discuss it with them.
 - **Community rep** - This role is for members that we consider the best representatives of what we like to see in members of the community.
 - **Modpack Maker** - This role is for Modpack developers.
 There are no size/download count requirements, however you will be required to provide some verification in form of screenshot or any other form the moderator sees fitting.
 (Editing the description of the mod on CurseForge with a message for the staff is prefered but other options are avalable)
 - **MMD Public Server Players** - This role is for anyone who plays on MMD's public server.
-Should you want to be pinged with information about server and updates to the modpack please mention @Morpheous1101#8985 or @ProxyNeko#7003 and rquest the role be added to your account.
+Should you want to be pinged with information about server and updates to the modpack please mention`@MMD Public Server Admins` and request the role be added to your account.

 # Warnings & Bans
 The MMD server uses an infraction based system for handling warnings and bans.
 Moderators and admins can issue infractions to members.
 Each infraction has an associated point value, the higher the points the more serious the infraction is.
 The types of infractions available are split into major and minor categories.